IBM/cloud-native-starter/documentation/OS4Requirements.md

 $ sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain tls.crt
 ```

-Or, if you prefer to add the certificate to your own local keychain only (rather than for all users), run this command instead:
+Or, if you prefer to add the certificate to your own local keychain only (rather than the one for all users), run this command instead:

 ```
 $ security add-trusted-cert -d -r trustRoot -k ~/Library/Keychains/login.keychain tls.crt